Spectral analysis of the zigzag process: The zigzag semigroup in

 We may obtain a better understanding of $\mathcal D(L)$ if we suppose Assumption~\ref{ass:sobolev} and~\ref{ass:compactness} are satisfied.
-The relevance of these assumptions follows from the following lemma. \begin{lemma}[Sobolev embedding, {\cite[Lemma 8.5.2, Theorem 8.5.3]{LorenziBertoldi2007}}] Suppose that Assumption~\ref{ass:sobolev} holds.
-Then for any $p \in [2, +\infty)$ there exists a positive constant $C$ such that
+In particular, $e^{-U}$ is assumed to belong to $L^1(\R)$ so that $\nu$ and $\mu$ are finite measures.
+The relevance of these assumptions follows for a large part from the following lemmas.